accessibilitywars/zaw2/content/pages/philosphy.md

 ## Our Build Philosophy

 We aim to create builds that include accomodations to allow players to engage with end-game content.
+We call these, appropriately enough, Accessible Builds.

 Most of our builds are currently tuned for instanced PvE balance (raids, strikes, fractals), but will likely also work well in open world.